-Comments: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is in the Developing Suburbs area of the region.
-ARC's Regional Development Guide (RDG) details recommended policies for areas and places on the UGPM.
-General RDG information and recommendations for Developing Suburbs area are listed at the bottom of these comments.
+Comments: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is located in a Regional Center.
+ARC's Regional Development Guide (RDG) details recommended policies for areas on the UGPM.
+The RDG's general information and policy recommendations for Regional Centers are listed at the bottom of these comments.

-This DRI appears to manifest certain aspects of regional policy.
-The plan contemplates a mixed-use development featuring significant housing, commercial and entertainment space - with pedestrian-oriented land uses and streetscaping at ground level in many areas of the site.
-The mix of uses offers the potential for site residents to work and shop on site, and for workers and visitors to park once or arrive via alternative transportation modes and conduct multiple trips on foot.
+This DRI appears to manifest aspects of regional policy.
+The development plan contemplates an infill, mixed-use development on the site of the Infinite Energy Center, in areas currently used for surface parking for events.
+The project is proposed to include significant office, retail, hotel and housing components, with pedestrian-focused uses and streetscaping at street level.
+The DRI can also support alternative transportation modes given this new pedestrian streetscaping, proximity to Gwinnett County Transit bus routes 10A and 10B, and proximity to planned future transit routes and multi-use paths in the area.
+Many of these characteristics collectively offer the potential for site residents to work and shop on site, and for workers and guests to park once or arrive via alternative transportation modes and conduct multiple trips on foot.

-To capitalize on this potential, care should be taken to ensure that the development promotes an interconnected, functional, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
-This is particularly important in terms of connections between the "main street" corridor (accessed by Driveway #2) and the larger-box retail and entertainment uses along the north side of the site.
-The development team is also encouraged to ensure that end-of-trip facilities (bicycle racks, etc.) are provided for residents, workers and visitors at key locations throughout the site.
+To capitalize on this potential, care should be taken to ensure that the development, as constructed, promotes an interconnected, functional, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
+The development team is also encouraged to ensure that end-of-trip facilities (bicycle racks/storage, etc.) are provided for residents, workers and visitors at key locations throughout the site.
+Shower facilities in office spaces represent another end-of-trip amenity that would support access via alternative transportation modes.
 The project can further support The Atlanta Region's Plan in general by incorporating other aspects of regional policy, including green infrastructure and/or low-impact design, e.g., rain gardens, vegetated swales, etc., in parking areas and site driveways, and as part of any improvements to site frontages.